Discovery Park of America Commemorates the 100th Anniversary of Women’s Suffrage

 Students participating in Discovery Park’s Historical Theater Academy will be taking some of the lessons learned from the exhibits, along with their own research, as they create a unique theatrical production based on this historic moment in time.
 The Historical Theater Academy is a unique program designed for students in grades 6-12 that takes place at Discovery Park twice each year.
 Academy participants receive instruction in multiple aspects of theater and historical research and then stage a performance of the original work they create.
 In addition to gaining experience in numerous disciplines including acting, set design, costuming, writing and historical research, students learn collaboration skills.
 Classes begin on Tues., Aug.
 18, 2020 and are held on Tuesday evenings from 6 to 8 p.m. at Discovery Park, and they will be taught by instructors from Discovery Park and the Masquerade Theatre.
 The performance will take place on Fri., Dec.
 4 and Sat., Dec.
 5, 2020 at the Capitol Theatre.
 The Historical Theater Academy is made possible through the support of Warner Law Firm and Third & Church of Union City

 The exhibits will be on display through Dec.
 31, 2020 and are free with museum admission or membership.
-The exhibits are sponsored by Baptist Memorial Hospital – Union City and Conley & Conley Law Firm.
+The exhibits are sponsored by Baptist Memorial Hospital – Union City, Conley & Conley Law Firm and JD Distributors, Inc.